Pasu4/Mindustry-Logic-Compiler/README.md

 The `sub` statement works like a `jump` statement, but also writes a return point to memory.
 A `return` statement returns to the last `sub` statement that was called.
 The `sub` statement thereby acts like a method call.
 By default, `sub` statements cannot be nested.
 To change this, use the compiler option `UseStack`.

 ## Compiler Options
 Compiler options tell the compiler how to process your code.
 To activate a compiler option, add a `#` followed by the name of the compiler option.
+Lines with compiler options are not with by a semicolon, but with a newline.

 ### None
 This compiler option is implied if no compiler options are specified.
 It does not change how the compiler runs.